Hydrodynamic thermoelectric transport in Corbino geometry: Hydrodynamic description

 The thermoelectric resistance matrix $\hat{\mathcal{R}}$ can be obtained by equating the Joule heat,

 to the rate of energy dissipation in the bulk flow.
 Here $I=eI_n$ and $I_Q =TI_s$ are the electric and heat currents.
 We are interested in the bulk contribution to the thermoelectric resistance matrix.
 To this end, we neglect the deviations of the flow from the bulk flow \eqref{u}, which contribute to the contact resistance.
 The total resistance matrix is obtained by adding to it the resistance matrices of the contacts.
-Keeping in mind the divergenceless character of the bulk flow we can express the latter in the form
+Keeping in mind the divergenceless character of the bulk flow, we can express the latter in the form

-In this expression the first term accounts for the viscous dissipation generated by the hydrodynamic transport mode [first term in the left hand side of Eq.~\eqref{continuity}].
-The second term describes the entropy production due to the transport in the relative mode [second term in the left hand side of Eq.~\eqref{continuity}], i.e. charge and energy transport relative to the liquid.
+In this expression, the first term accounts for the viscous dissipation generated by the hydrodynamic transport mode [first term on the left-hand side of Eq.~\eqref{continuity}].
+The second term describes the entropy production due to the transport in the relative mode [second term on the left-hand side of Eq.~\eqref{continuity}], i.e., charge and energy transport relative to the liquid.